ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bubble_withtext.md

 ---
+noindex: true
-Title: "Bubbles with Labels - ScottPlot 4.1 Cookbook"
+title: "Bubbles with Labels - ScottPlot 4.1 Cookbook"
 Description: "Bubble plots can be combined with other plot types to create more advanced charts.
 In this example each bubble is accompanied by a text object.
 Bubbles are also colored according to their size such that smaller bubbles are bluer."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71